ndexbio/ndex2-client/README.md

 * username: The username of the account to store the network.

 * password: The password for the account.

+* update_uuid: Instead of creating a new network, update the network that has this UUID with the content of this NiceCX object.

 * return: The UUID of the network on NDEx.